 Beth joined CCM in 2020 and is available for individual, couples, family, and group therapy.
 She has a client-centered/humanistic approach with a focus on a strong therapeutic relationship and genuine empathy for her clients.
-Beth incorporates cognitive-behavioral therapy (CBT), mindfulness, and is currently training in dialectical behavior therapy (DBT).
+Beth incorporates cognitive-behavioral therapy (CBT), mindfulness, and has completed intensive training in dialectical behavior therapy (DBT).
 Beth works with clients to seek realistic solutions to some challenges, while balancing acceptance of other circumstances when appropriate.

 Beth also works as a primary therapist at the Renfrew Center of Bethesda, treating women and adolescents with eating disorders.
 Prior to working at Renfrew and CCM, Beth completed her clinical internship at Kolmac Outpatient Recovery in Washington, DC where she treated patients with drug and alcohol addiction.
 Beth earned her Master’s degree in Clinical Mental Health Counseling from George Washington University.